W-L/deviaTE/doc/WALKTHROUGH.md

 Depending on how many plots your figure consists of you may wish to increase the default text size in plots from 14 using `--fontsize`.

+### Special use-case: Already mapped reads

+You might have already mapped the sequening reads of your experiments and want to analyze TEs in these samples without having to remap your fastq files.
+In this case you can either use the wrapper script `deviaTE` and just substitute the input command to deviaTE with `--input_bam` for a single alignment file or with `--input_bam_dir` for a directory containing multiple files.
+Alternatively, you can also run `deviaTE_analyse` with your alignment file, basically skipping the first step of the workflow and then plot outputs individually.
+In any case you still need to provide the reference sequences used for mapping as `--library` to the script.